Delegated Classification: Budget-Optimal Contract Design

-We prove this claim by showing that concavity implies that only one constraint is binding in the linear program equivalent to \cref{eq:min-budget_contract}, reducing the problem to the two-action case.
-By applying \cref{pro:opt-for-2-actions}, we obtain optimality of threshold contracts in this case as well (proof in \Cref{subsubsec:general_contracts_with_mlrp}).
+We prove this claim by showing that concavity implies that only one alternative action is binding in the linear program equivalent to \cshref{eq:min-budget_contract}, reducing the problem to the two-action case.
+By applying \Cref{pro:opt-for-2-actions}, we obtain optimality of threshold contracts in this case as well (proof in \Cref{subsubsec:general_contracts_with_mlrp}).
+This also implies that SBC always terminates successfully on inputs that satisfy \ConcavityAssumptionShort{}.

+In practice, we believe that \ConcavityAssumptionShort{} is a reasonable assumption for realistic learning curves: in \Cref{subsec:binomial_concave_survival}, we prove it is satisfied by a standard theoretical model of learning curves, and in \Cref{appendix:empirical_prevalence}, we empirically demonstrate that it is (approximately) satisfied in settings where threshold contracts are optimal.
+Interestingly, in our empirical study, threshold contracts were often optimal even when \ConcavityAssumptionShort{} did not hold---suggesting the condition is sufficient, but not necessary (see \cshref{subsec:empirical_prevalence}). \looseness=-1